PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

 Do I need a math test?

-If you plan to take a math or science course, you will need to take the COMPASS math test.
+If you plan to take a math or science course, you will need to take the math test.
 You may also be surprised to find that many other kinds of classes have math placement requirements.
 For this reason, the math test is strongly recommended.
-You'll be at a disadvantage later if you need a specific class, such as business, and have not taken the COMPASS math test.
+You'll be at a disadvantage later if you need a specific class, such as business, and have not taken the math placement test.

 You can also apply online at the Washington State Community and Technical Colleges Web Admissions Center.